kevintruong/til/HW0.md

 ### `sizeof` character arrays, incrementing pointers

-Remember the type of a string constant `"abc"` is an array.
+Remember, the type of a string constant `"abc"` is an array.

 6. Why does this segfault?
 ```C